moondance-labs/tanssi-docs/builders/manage/index.md

 # Managing Your Tanssi-Powered Network

-The Tanssi dApp and the Developer Portal serve different purposes when managing your , offering unique benefits tailored to your needs:
+The Tanssi dApp and the developer portal serve different purposes when managing your network, offering unique benefits tailored to your needs:

 - **[Tanssi dApp](https://apps.tanssi.network){target=\_blank}** - simplifies the entire network lifecycle, from deployment to basic management.
 By removing technical complexities, it enables a faster and more streamlined experience for creating and managing networks.
 Some actions that can be performed via the dApp include: